fwangboulder/Project_Linux_Server_Configuration/README.md

       c. $sudo vi /home/grader/.ssh/authorized_keys

           Paste the content of id_rsa.pub into this file.
-Double check there are no missiong characters or extra spaces.

         Since We might want to log in as root, I will set this key to root too.